drmlazer11/drmlazer11.github.io/crunch-club.md

 	<div class="big-emoji emoji" style="margin-top: 7rem;">:thinking:</div>

-	<div class="purchase-type-text">Mission...</div>
+	<div class="mission-heading-text">Mission...</div>

-	<div class="purchase-quantity-text">Our goal is to build a healthier and more productive society through a fundamental shift in nutrition.
+	<div class="mission-description-text">Our goal is to build a healthier and more productive society through a fundamental shift in nutrition.
 We believe that nuts, which contain the highest quality protein in the world, should be considered a staple of our diets, not just a snack food.</div>

 	<a href="sign-up.html">
 		<div class="purchase-button">